Elementary matrix

-In mathematics, an elementary matrix is a matrix which differs from the identity matrix by one single elementary row operation.
+In mathematics, an elementary matrix is a square matrix obtained from the application of a single elementary row operation to the identity matrix.
 The elementary matrices generate the general linear group GL_{n}(F) when F is a field.
-Left multiplication (pre-multiplication) by an elementary matrix represents elementary row operations, while right multiplication (post-multiplication) represents elementary column operations.
+Left multiplication (pre-multiplication) by an elementary matrix represents the corresponding elementary row operation, while right multiplication (post-multiplication) represents the corresponding elementary column operation.

 Elementary row operations are used in Gaussian elimination to reduce a matrix to row echelon form.
 They are also used in Gauss–Jordan elimination to further reduce the matrix to reduced row echelon form.

 Elementary row operations

 There are three types of elementary matrices, which correspond to three types of row operations (respectively, column operations):